frankf1957/OneFinity/docs/configure-multikey-nodes.md

 }
 ~~~

 We can use this sample to stake our nodes.
-Replace the <staking-value> with the amount required based on the total number of nodes that will be staked by this transaction.
+Replace the `<staking-value>` with the amount required based on the total number of nodes that will be staked by this transaction.

 ~~~
 mxpy validator stake \
     --pem=walletKey.pem \
-    --validators-file=validators.json \
+    --validators-file=validator.json \
     --value=<staking-value> \
     --proxy=https://gateway.validators.onefinity.network \
     --gas-limit 25000000 \